 Ultrasound scanning is a safe and painless procedure to look at the organs inside the body.
 It uses high-frequency sound waves and their echoes to create video pictures of the organs.
 It is especially useful for examining soft tissue such as the kidneys, liver, and uterus.
 Soft tissue does not show up well on regular X-ray images.

-The American College of Radiology accredits Summit Medical Group Imaging in computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, mammography, and nuclear medicine.
+The American College of Radiology accredits Summit Medical Group Imaging in breast magnetic resonance imaging (MRI), computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, mammography, and nuclear medicine.

 - Phone Number: